Close

 4. Build Your Thai Business Network

-Join chambers of commerce like the Indo-Thai Chamber of Commerce or industry-specific associations.
+Join chambers of commerce such as the Indo-Thai Chamber of Commerce or industry-specific associations.
 These connections prove invaluable for navigating local business culture and securing partnerships.
-Networking events often lead to opportunities that formal marketing never could.
+Networking events often lead to opportunities that formal marketing never generates, particularly as you establish your initial client base and supplier relationships.

 5. Understand Thai Labor Law Compliance

 Thailand's labor regulations differ significantly from India's.
-The Thai labor ratio requirement (four Thai employees per foreign worker in most sectors) affects your hiring strategy.
-Plan your workforce structure accordingly, and budget for social security contributions (5% of salary) and tax obligations.
+The Thai labor ratio requirement (four Thai employees per foreign worker in most sectors) affects your hiring strategy and workforce planning.
+Plan your organizational structure accordingly, and budget for social security contributions (5 percent of salary) and income tax obligations.
+Understand withholding tax requirements and ensure proper payroll compliance from day one.

 Long-Term Sustainability (Beyond 90 Days)